satori-com/satori-video-sdk-cpp/docs/tutorial.md

 2. Run the bot.
 3. Look at the results in Dev Portal.

-**Subscribe to the analysis channel in Dev Portal**

-1. Navigate to the project you created in Dev Portal, then click the **Console** tab.
-2. In the text field that contains the hint **Enter channel**, enter `videostream/analysis`, then click outside the field.
-The message **Successfully subscribed** appears after the **Code** field.
-Nothing appears, because you're not yet publishing messages to the channel.

-Leave the console displayed.

 **Publish the video file to the input channel**
 To publish the video file: